 Whilst supporting a collaborative approach to floodplain management for the Hawkesbury-Nepean Valley, Council also recognises the importance of applying relevant, best practice measures to manage the risks from flooding associated with development on the Hawkesbury floodplain.

-In this regard, this Policy provides development controls to be applied to all Development Applications for any development in the Hawkesbury City Council Local Government Area on land that is subject to inundation in a 1:100 ARI flood event.
+In this regard, this Policy provides development controls to be applied to all Development Applications for any development in the Hawkesbury City Council Local Government Area on land located within the Flood Planning Area.